josdejong/mathjs/docs/expressions.md

 ```

 Big numbers can be converted to numbers and vice versa using the functions
 `number` and `bignumber`.
-When converting a big number to a number, the high
+When converting a BigNumber to a Number, the high
-precision of the will be lost.When a BigNumber is too large to be represented
+precision of the BigNumber will be lost.
+When a BigNumber is too large to be represented
 as Number, it will be initialized as `Infinity`.